Das letzte Abendmahl – Keyvisual

 The analysis of the picture composition is not yet optimized for screens below 1200px in width.
 There may also be some errors in the Safari browser.
 We will correct these issues promptly.

-Those who are not mathematicians may not read my principles
+Who is not a mathematician should not read my principles

 madonna